 Sensitive or Age-Restricted Products & Services

-Businesses that sell alcohol, tobacco products, guns, and other age-restricted items might be denied eligibility for an online listing through Google My Business.
+Businesses that sell alcohol, tobacco products, guns, and other age-restricted items might be denied eligibility for an online listing through Google Business Profile.
 This may be handled on a case-by-case basis, though.
 So business owners who sell age-restricted items need to be aware of how they portray their business to avoid being deemed ineligible.
 Also, illegal or inflammatory content is prohibited.

 Irrelevant Business Description Information